BugBug App FAQ

 BugBug supports all Chromium-based browsers, including Google Chrome, Edge, Opera, and Brave.

-We don't support Firefox, Safari or Edge browser.
+We don't support Firefox or Safari.
 This is a conscious trade-off.
 We are dedicated to providing the best-in-class experience of creating and running tests, and Chrome is the most popular browser with the best API to achieve that.

 Important!
 Access to the database is strictly limited to the BugBug application infrastructure.
 We take every precaution to prevent data leaks.